AlexandrValerevich/Pineapple.GrpcMock/Readme.md

 ## Backlog

 - Features
-  - ~~I like user want to have Swagger~~
+  - ~~As a user I want to have Swagger~~
-  - ~~I like user want to set up stub status code~~
+  - ~~As a user I want to set up stub status code~~
-  - I like user want to set up stub trailer and metadata
+  - ~~As a user I want to set up stub trailer and metadata~~
-  - I like user want to set up delay for stubbed response
+  - ~~As a user I want to get all services that can be added~~
-  - I like user want to set up stub for grpc service method therefore REST api
+  - As a user I want to set up delay for stubbed response
-  - I like user want to set up priority for my stub messages
+  - As a user I want to set up stub for grpc service method therefore REST api
-  - ~~I like user want to get all services that can be added~~
+  - As a user I want to set up priority for my stub messages
-  - I like user want to get all current stubs in my application
+  - As a user I want to get all current stubs in my application
-  - I like user want to have docker image to run stub like container
+  - As a user I want to have docker image to run stub like container

 - Code
   - ~~How to return response?~~